 - The Shih Pom (Shiranian) is a family-attached dog that can be trained for therapy work

-- Small, quiet, and well-mannered, the Shih Pom is a great fit for apartment life
+- Small size, quiet, and well-mannered, the Shih Pom is a great fit for apartment life

 - Shih Pom puppies are adorable, bouncy, and playful.
 They love to socialize and are quite good training students

 - As a first-generation crossbreed, the Shih Pom benefits from hybrid vigor.
 This dog is healthier than both Shih Tzus and Pomeranians

 - The Shih Pom/ Shiranian is recognized by the American Canine Hybrid Club and the International Designer Canine Registry

-- Gentle, fun, and up for a game at any time, the Shih Pom and Shih Pom puppies are wonderful playmates for children
+- Gentle, fun, and up for a game at any time, the Shih Pom and Shih Pom puppies are wonderful playmates for big and small children

 - The Shih Pom makes an excellent companion pet for large and small families, singles, retirees, novice and experienced owners, couples, and multi-pet households